FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 * Repeat the above steps to create another Logic App that ingests tweets that contain _#sad_.

-## Create an Azure Machine Learning web service
+## Create a web service that performs sentiment analysis
 In this step, we will create an Azure Machine Learning (AML) web service that performs the sentiment analysis.

 * Navigate to the Azure AI Gallery [experiment for sentiment analysis].(https://gallery.azure.ai/Experiment/Training-Experiment-for-Twitter-sentiment-analysis-2).